Important facts and information to know when visiting Israel

 When is it best to visit Israel?

-Spring (April and May) and autumn (September and October) are the best time to visit Israel when temperatures are pleasantly mild throughout the country.
+Spring (April and May) and autumn (September and October) are the best times to visit Israel when temperatures are pleasantly mild throughout the country.

 Most popular attractions in Israel